-Choosing the Right Dilution
+Choosing the Right Dilution Ratios

 If you are working with children, people with sensitivities or serious health issues and animals, follow the .25-1% dilution ratio.
 In addition, avoid any ingredients that are contraindicated for the person or animal.
-Typically, adults with balanced health, can handle a 2-6% dilution ration, depending on the purpose.
+Typically, adults with balanced health, can handle a 2-6% dilution ratio, depending on the purpose.
 If you are using a blend all over the body, several times a day, a 2-3% dilution ratio will be best.
-If you are using a blend just on your neck or knee for a specific issue, a 4-6% dilution ration can be helpful.
+If you are using a blend just on your neck or knee for a specific issue, a 4-6% dilution ratio can be helpful.
 Again, cross reference essential oil safety and user contraindications.
 For example, someone taking blood thinners, need to use caution with too much cinnamon essential oil.

 Choosing the Right Application Method